+Both NESO and the Network Operators can request additional data from each other outside of the requirements in PC.9 and PC.10, so long as the requests are reasonable.

 Workgroup considerations

-The Workgroup convened 22 times to discuss the perceived issue, detail the scope of the proposed defect, devise potential solutions and assess the proposal in terms of the Applicable Code Objectives.
+The Workgroup convened 25 times to discuss the perceived issue, detail the scope of the proposed defect, devise potential solutions and assess the proposal in terms of the Applicable Code Objectives.